 drive and control farm equipment to till soil and to plant, cultivate, and harvest crops.
 May perform tasks, such as crop baling or hay bucking.
 May operate stationary equipment to perform post-harvest tasks, such as husking, shelling, threshing, and ginning.

-In this career summary, you will find out what the job of An Agriculture Machine Operator is about and what it is like.
+In this career summary, you will find out what the job of an Agricultural Equipment Operator is about and what it is like.